request/request/README.md

 });
 ```

-For advanced cases, you can the form-data object itself via `r.form()`.
+For advanced cases, you can access the form-data object itself via `r.form()`.
 This can be modified until the request is fired on the next cycle of the event-loop.
 (Note that this calling `form()` will clear the currently set form data for that request.)

 ```javascript
 // NOTE: Advanced use-case, for normal use see 'formData' usage above